 The real answer is "just big enough."
 That isn't much help though.
-Here's a starting point: if you're writing a five-paragraph essay that's about 500 words, aim at perhaps 50 to 75 words.
+Here's a starting point: if you're writing a brief essay (less than six pages), aim at perhaps 50 to 75 words.
 A single sentence isn't enough, even if it's the thesis (those don't scream "Read me!" very often).
 If half of the essay is introduction, you are probably telling a long story, then tacking on a couple of paragraphs just to make the teacher happy.

 As a writer, you need to always remember where you are going, and a good thesis will help you.
 Some writers choose to reveal their thesis late in the paper or not to reveal it at all.
 When it works, this tactic is sometimes very powerful, but it always runs the risk of confusing the reader.

 As you look at the sample essays for this course and articles you read in general, you will probably be surprised to see how many actually put their thesis in the introductory paragraph.
 That's a normal way to do academic writing.
 In fact, you will often find it in a very standard location, at the end of the first paragraph.

 Here are a few from my files to show you problems that you should avoid.

 There are many issues in our day and age; abortion is one that causes a lot of controversy.
 Like any issue, there are many people for it and against it.
 There are so many discussions and problems with the issue of abortion in upcoming elections and what not that can determine people's view on our future president.
 Not only is it a personal opinion of whether or not abortion is humane or not, but it goes deeper into people's belief systems and religions.
 Abortion is murder because it is the termination of a human being, intentional and premeditated, and an act of immoral behavior.